sumitsahoo/img-to-video-svd/README.md

 poetry export -f requirements.txt --output requirements.txt --without-hashes
 ```

-VS Code launch config file is also provided for easy debugging 🤓

 ## 🔑 Environment Variable
 There are 2 environment variable you can specify.